HISTORY OF MOUNT CARMEL BAPTIST CHURCH

 Rev. Reuben Dicks was selected as pastor in 1973.
 Rev. Dicks was a well-known educator of Beaufort County.
 During the time he served, membership increased, a pastor’s study was added, the Junior Choir was reestablished, the Deaconess Ministry, and the Young Adult Department were organized.
 On May 31, 1974 the church family mourned the passing of Deacon James Thompson.
 In 1976, a new wing was added to the church.
 Two faithful men, Horace Johnson and Horace Dawson, were added to the Deacons Ministry.
 Rev. Dicks resigned as pastor in November 1981.

 Rev. Elijah Singleton became pastor July 1982.
 Rev. Singleton was noted for singing “uplifting” spirituals before or after his sermons.
 He will always be remembered at Mount Carmel as a kind, gentle man.
 Under his leadership an organ was purchased and the structure of the church was bricked in.
-On the 28th of November 1985, the church family mourned the passing of Deacon Horace Dawson.
+On November 28, 1985, the church family mourned the passing of Deacon Horace Dawson.
 In July of 1987 Joseph Kline was ordained and became a member of the Deacon Ministry.
 The church family mourned the passing of Deacon Joseph Simmons who chaired the Deacons Ministry from 1960 until his death on February 10, 1988.
 Rev. Singleton resigned in April of 1988.

 In August of 1988, Rev. James E. Moore became pastor of Mount Carmel.
 Rev. Moore proved to be a born leader.
 Our membership increased and we began to have worship every Sunday.
 Deacon Jackson Brown was selected as the Chairman of the Deacons Ministry in October 1988.